doeixd/Banana.js/README.md

   type()
   attachEvents(false)
   attachState()
+  parent() // If this is present, then the mutation observer can skip some work? reuseContext(false)

   // I dont think this is necessary, maybe it can be done in the mount fn?
   // const hydrate = getHydrate()